atsepkov/RapydScript/README.md

 Inferred Tuple Packing/Unpacking
 --------------------------------
 Like Python, RapydScript allows inferred tuple packing/unpacking and assignment.
-While inferred/implicit logic is usually bad, it can sometimes make the code more cleaner, and based on the order of statements in the Zen of Python, 'beautiful' takes priority over 'explicit'.
+While inferred/implicit logic is usually bad, it can sometimes make the code cleaner, and based on the order of statements in the Zen of Python, 'beautiful' takes priority over 'explicit'.
 For example, if you wanted to swap two variables, the following looks cleaner than explicitly declaring a temporary variable:

 	a, b = b, a